HarisTahir2003/Logistic-Regression-2/README.md

 ## Assignment Overview

-The `LinearRegression.ipynb` notebook is the core component of this assignment, where various forms of **linear regression** are implemented and evaluated on the `human_zombie_dataset_v5` dataset.
-The notebook is structured in a step-by-step manner, moving from foundational concepts to more advanced regularized models.
-Each section is designed to deepen understanding of regression techniques and their real-world applicability.
+The `LogisticRegression.ipynb` notebook provides a comprehensive exploration of **logistic regression** as a binary classification algorithm, using both manual implementation and scikit-learn's built-in tools.

-### 1. **Linear Regression from Scratch**
+### 1. **Logistic Regression from Scratch**

-The assignment begins by implementing linear regression **manually**, using only NumPy and basic Python functions. <br>
+The notebook begins with an implementation of logistic regression **from the ground up** using only `NumPy`.  <br>

-This section helps reinforce mathematical intuition and the inner workings of linear regression without relying on external libraries.
+This part strengthens the mathematical intuition behind logistic regression and gives full control over the learning process.

-### 2. **Linear Regression using Scikit-learn**
+### 2. **Logistic Regression using Scikit-learn**

-Next, the same task is approached using `scikit-learn`'s `LinearRegression` class.
+Next, the same classification task is approached using the `LogisticRegression` class from `scikit-learn`.
 This includes:

-This section provides a fast and scalable way to train and test models, ideal for practical usage.
-It also allows us to compare the manual implementation results with state-of-the-art results.
+This section helps contrast manual implementation with real-world libraries that are optimized for performance and ease of use.

-### 3. **Ridge Regression**
+### 3. **Model Evaluation and Interpretation**

-This part introduces **Ridge Regression**, a regularized variant of linear regression that adds an L2 penalty term to the cost function.
-It is useful in reducing overfitting by penalizing large weights.
-The notebook demonstrates Ridge Regression using `Ridge` from `scikit-learn`,

-### 4. **Lasso Regression**

-In this section, **Lasso Regression** is implemented using `scikit-learn`’s `Lasso` class.
-Unlike Ridge, Lasso applies **L1 regularization**, which can reduce some weights to zero, effectively performing **feature selection**.

-### 5. **Elastic Net Regression**

-The final model is **Elastic Net**, which combines both L1 and L2 penalties.
-It is implemented using `ElasticNet` from `scikit-learn`, and is especially useful when there are multiple correlated features, and we want a balance between feature selection and generalization.
+The notebook concludes with visual and quantitative analysis.

 ## Data

-The dataset used in this assignment is titled human_zombie_dataset_v5.csv, a creatively themed, synthetic dataset designed to explore linear relationships between variables in a fictional scenario involving humans and zombies.
-While humorous in concept, the dataset serves as a meaningful resource for applying regression techniques and understanding the impact of regularization.
+The dataset used in this assignment is titled human_zombie_dataset_v5.csv, a creatively themed, synthetic dataset.
 This dataset simulates human and zombie characteristics based on various lifestyle and physical traits.
 The dataset contains 1,000 entries, each with features that correlate with a continuous "Human-Zombie Score" ranging from 0 (complete human) to 100 (complete zombie).

 **Features**